 Paper Bauble Garland

 These fun baubles make a cute garland, but are also pretty as a stand-alone ornament.
-This is a great activity if you have lots of hands to keep busy, as it expedites the process.
-I used the 1-inch circle punch for this, but you may use a larger one if you like.
-This will produce a garland that is about 48 inches long.
-You may space the baubles however you like—closer together or further apart.
+Making this garland is a great activity if you have lots of hands to keep busy, as this will expedite the process.
+We used the 1-inch circle punch for ours, but you may use a larger one if you like.
+This tutorial will produce a garland that is about 48 inches long, and you may space the baubles however you like—closer together or farther apart.

 Supplies & Tools:

 - Decorative cardstock, assorted prints

 - Yarn or other thin string

 - Doll needle